gitter-badger/ecs/README.md

 }
 ```

-All compatible entities will be stored at `filter.Entities` array, amount of them - at `filter.EntitiesCount`.
+All compatible entities will be stored at `filter.Entities` array.

-> Important: `filter.Entities`, `filter.Components1`, `filter.Components2`, etc - can't be iterated with foreach-loop directly, use foreach-loop over `filter`, or for-loop with filter.EntitiesCount value as upper-bound.
+> Important: `filter.Entities`, `filter.Components1`, `filter.Components2`, etc - can't be iterated with foreach-loop directly, use foreach-loop over `filter`.

 All components from filter `Include` constraint will be stored at `filter.Components1`, `filter.Components2`, etc - in same order as they were used in filter type declaration.

-If autofilling not required (for example, for flag-based components without data), `EcsIgnoreInFilter` attribute can be used for decrease memory usage and increase performance:
+If auto-storing to `filter.ComponentsX` collections not required (for example, for flag-based components without data), `EcsIgnoreInFilter` attribute can be used for decrease memory usage and increase performance:
 ```csharp
 class Component1 { }